 - Her signature is the red costume she wears.
-It started out as a one-piece: A one-shouldered leotard with fabric draped down in the front and back and laces wrapped around the arms and legs.
+It started out as a one-piece outfit.
+It was a one-shouldered leotard with fabric draped down in the front and back and laces wrapped around the arms and legs.
 She wears a red headscarf or do-rag and red boots.

-- It has evolved into a two-piece: Either a bikini top or corset (crop top or bra) paired with tight leather or lycra pants.
+- It has evolved into a two-piece outfit.
+It was either a bikini top or corset (crop top or bra) paired with tight leather or lycra pants.
 The arm and leg lacing is the same and, of course, the red boots (knee or thigh high).

 - She has long jet black hair and always wears hoop earrings.